anaslimem/anaslimem/README.md

 - Built an AI app to chat with your documents using RAG
 - Streamlit (frontend) + FastAPI (backend), Redis queue for async processing
 - ChromaDB for vector storage, sentence-transformers for embeddings, Ollama for LLM
-- Containerized with Docker, orchestrated with Kubernetes
+- Containerized with Docker, orchestrated with Kubernetes, and integrated with CI/CD for automated deployments.

 ---